department-of-veterans-affairs/va.gov-team/products/caregivers/design-content specifications/vet-contact info.md

 ## Veteran/Service Member personal information

-Complete the following information about the Veteran or service member.
+[Intro block] Complete the following information about the Veteran or service member.
 You aren’t required to fill in all fields, but we can review your application faster if you provide more information.

 {Text Input} Veteran's first name